tektoncd/community/standards.md

 * Prefer small, well-factored packages with unit tests
 * Use meaningful package names (avoid util, helper, lib).
 See https://go.dev/blog/package-names
 * Only export functions that provide a meaningful API for consumers of the package
+  * Prefer unexported functions/fields/types, or using an [`internal` package](https://go.dev/doc/go1.4#internalpackages).
+    This limits the externally visible API surface, which makes it easier to make changes without worrying about breaking downstream users.
 * All exported functions should have tests
-  * Test exported functions only, since these are the functions package consumers will use.
-    If you find yourself wanting to test an unexported function, consider whether it would make sense to move the test into another package and export it, or to refactor the package so that tests use the same functions as package importers
-  * If your package is named "foo", prefer putting tests in a "foo_test" package in the same folder to ensure that only exported functions are tested
+  * Exported functions are what package consumers will use.
+We want to make sure these functions work as expected.
+As a bonus, writing tests is a great way to try out the API to see if it makes sense.
+  * Tests can still be useful for unexported functions, though you should consider:
+      * Can you test the same functionality by using the same API surface as external users?
+      * Does it make sense to export the function or move it to another package?

 ### Tests